andrew-johnson-4/lambda-mountain/README.md

 # [Lambda Mountain](https://github.com/andrew-johnson-4/-/wiki)

 λ☶ (pronounced Lambda Mountain) is a compiler backend that provides a relatively clean implementation of **System F<: with Specialization**.
+"System F<: with Specialization" is just a fancy way of saying Functional / Object-Oriented Programming in formal speak.
+The term/type system is somewhat less expressive than something like Calculus of Constructions, but is probably more familiar to most programmers.
-The language is intended only as an intermediate form, so this project is more similar to GCC than to C.
+The language syntax is intended only as an intermediate form, so this project is more similar to GCC than to C.

 More information is available on the [λ☶ Wiki](https://github.com/andrew-johnson-4/-/wiki).